-3.162 The quality and type of materials used in new development can make a significant difference to the appearance and quality of a building and whether it enhances or detracts from the character of an area.
+3.166 The quality and type of materials used in new development can make a significant difference to the appearance and quality of a building and whether it enhances or detracts from the character of an area.
 Materials should be carefully selected to ensure they are both fit for purpose in a harsh marine climate, particularly in areas close to the Promenade and that they help the building fit into the surrounding townscape.
+In order for new development to be as sustainable as possible and to keep as much material out of landfill, wherever possible, materials should be re-claimed or be recycled and should be re-usable or recyclable at the end of the lifetime of the development.